-While the original dish was made with boiled cabbage, potatoes and what is called back bacon, I’ve taken a bit of modern leeway.
-My recipe includes cabbage and turkey bacon, along with carrots (also traditional), leeks instead of onions, and thyme.
+While the original dish was made with boiled cabbage, potatoes, I’ve taken a bit of modern leeway.
+My recipe includes cabbage along with carrots (also traditional), leeks instead of onions, and thyme.
 Instead of boiling the cabbage, I braise it in a little broth.

 Not Just for Cole Slaw

 Cabbage is a member of the cruciferous vegetable family, so it’s good for you.
 Cabbage is rich in antioxidants, phytonutrients, vitamin K (good for your bones), vitamin C, B6, folate and many important minerals.
 It’s also a good source of fiber.
 Besides in this warm side dish, cabbage is good in salads, added to vegetable soups and shredded for tacos, even for green juices.
 However you add it, get cabbage into your healthy diet.

 What About Corned Beef and Cabbage?

 Though cabbage has long been an Irish food, corned beef only became associated with St. Patrick’s Day around the turn of the century.
 It has become and Irish-American tradition.
 In the “old country”, the original dish was cabbage and bacon.
 Treat your family to an easy, tasty, modern day version of an Irish classic for St. Patrick’s Day dinner.

 - 4 strips bacon

 - 1 large leek